-One way is to recognize those life skills or support mechanisms that have stood by you in the past and help you get back on track when things got tough — and draw on them once again.
+So how do we stay on track on days when things get tough?
+To live a happier life, one way is to recognize those life skills or support mechanisms that have stood by you in the past and help you get back on track when things get tough — and draw on them once again.

-Often in our race to accomplish our goals, we expect instant and quick results, forgetting that there is a time for everything.
-So many goals and aspirations are left midway because we couldn’t see the results we wished to see, and that too on our timeline.
+Patience is one of life’s greatest virtues.
+And if you have cultivated the gift of patience in your life, you have reason to celebrate.
+It’s because patience pays.
+Often, in our race to accomplish our goals, we expect quick results, forgetting that there is a time for everything.
+So many goals and aspirations are left midway because we couldn’t see the results we wanted, and that too on our timeline.

 The next best option is to give up because we don’t have the tolerance or drive to see things through.
 It is here that the gift of patience comes in handy.

 Remember: It takes 9 months for a baby to be born.
 24 hours for a new day.
 And 365 days for your birthday to come again the next year.
+And no amount of impatience can speed up these events.

 My life experience shows that cultivating patience helps put in the work to meet your cherished goals.

+In some cases, you might still fail to achieve them.
 But if you have the patience to put in the work towards your short and long-term goals, you will have the satisfaction of knowing you gave it your best shot.
+At least you tried.
+Patience also gives you a safety net to fall back on when you start seeking unrealistic and instant results.
+The gift of patience is precious.

 Patience is not the ability to wait, but the ability to keep a good attitude while waiting.